 The Better Pensacola Forum is a non-profit organization created for the purpose of conducting independent, accurate, and credible research designed to help local leaders develop practical strategies to improve the quality of life in our area.
 Pensacola Young Professionals also continues to work in various ways to make Pensacola a better place to live, work, and play.
 In order to most effectively capitalize on their common goals and shared vision for Pensacola, the two organizations formed an alliance in 2011.

 Since 2008, Better Pensacola Forum (BPF) has conducted annual surveys of Pensacola voters.
-2011 saw the fourth-annual Quality of Life survey of Escambia County voters, this time commissioned by Pensacola Young Professionals.
+This year saw the seventh annual Quality of Life Survey of Escambia County voters.
+The 2014 survey, commissioned by Pensacola Young Professionals, is now available.

-PYP is very optimistic about the future of the Pensacola Bay Area.
-PYP leaders and members truly love our city and county, and we are passionate about making a positive difference so that our community continues to blossom as a fantastic place to live, work, and play for citizens of all ages.
+PYP is optimistic about the future of the Pensacola Bay Area.
+We plan to continue to work hard to make a difference and we hope that our area leaders, businesses, and community members will also step up to make positive differences so that our community continues to blossom as a fantastic place to live, work, and play for citizens of all ages.